architect/dynalite/README.md

 Usage: dynalite [--port <port>] [--path <path>] [options]

-A mock DynamoDB http server, optionally backed by LevelDB
+A DynamoDB http server, optionally backed by LevelDB

 Options:
---help                Display this help message and exit --port <port>         The port to listen on (default: 4567) --path <path>         The path to use for the LevelDB store (in-memory by default) --createTableMs <ms>  Amount of time tables stay in CREATING state (default: 500) --deleteTableMs <ms>  Amount of time tables stay in DELETING state (default: 500) --updateTableMs <ms>  Amount of time tables stay in UPDATING state (default: 500)
+--help                Display this help message and exit --port <port>         The port to listen on (default: 4567) --path <path>         The path to use for the LevelDB store (in-memory by default) --ssl                 Enable SSL for the web server (default: false) --createTableMs <ms>  Amount of time tables stay in CREATING state (default: 500) --deleteTableMs <ms>  Amount of time tables stay in DELETING state (default: 500) --updateTableMs <ms>  Amount of time tables stay in UPDATING state (default: 500)